tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Preflight-File-Request.md

 ---
 title: Preflight File Request (FileREST API) - Azure Files
-description: The Preflight File Request operation queries the Cross-Origin Resource Sharing (CORS) rules for the File service prior to sending the actual request.
+description: The Preflight File Request operation queries the Cross-Origin Resource Sharing (CORS) rules for Azure Files prior to sending the actual request.
 A web browser or another user agent sends a preflight request that includes the origin domain, method, and headers for the actual request that the agent wishes to make.
 author: wmgries

 ms.date: 09/20/2019